 This example is, of course, extreme.
 Most hardware isn’t a literal fire threat, but the example shows how fear is often used to scare you into thinking you need to buy driver update software.
 The truth is, updating most drivers has little impact on your computer’s overall performance.
 Most are updated automatically by Windows Update unless you change the preferences in the settings.
 Even then, you should only worry about updating drivers when your hardware isn’t working correctly.
 For example, if you’re unable to transfer files from a digital camera to your computer, it could be because a driver is out of date.
 But, as mentioned, you can download the updated driver from the developer.

 In fact, the only time you should be concerned about regularly updating your driver software is if you have a graphics card for gaming or for use with graphics-related software.
-The demands of games and software for 3D modeling and video editing constantly increase.
+The demands of games and software for 3D modelling and video editing constantly increase.
 As such, drivers for graphics cards are often updated to maintain performance as software demands more.
-That said, these updates are mostly automatic.

 However, should you choose to neglect updating your drivers, you may start to experience problems with your computer.
 You may also see these issues if a driver somehow becomes corrupted or goes missing, or if you upgrade your computer to the latest version of its operating system.

 The first problem is that you could see a particular peripheral not working correctly.
 An older printer may not respond quickly or at all, or your video player software may freeze up.
 Multiple outdated drivers could hurt the overall performance of your computer.
 The problem won’t be fixed by restarting your computer or any other seemingly quick fixes.
 You can opt to delete a driver if it’s unused or corrupted, but otherwise, you’ll need to perform an update.